Defg Is An Isosceles Trapezoid Find The Measure Of G

 Solving for Angle G

 To find the measure of angle G in the isosceles trapezoid DEFG, we need more specific information.
-However, we can analyze this problem under various scenarios.
+On the flip side, we can analyze this problem under various scenarios.
 Let's consider two common situations:

 1. Given One Base Angle: If we know the measure of one angle, we can deduce the measures of the other angles.